kubevirt/kubevirt.github.io/pages/gcp.md

 ---
 layout: page
-title: Easy Install Using Gcp
+title: Easy Install Using GCP
 ---

 You can try KubeVirt in Google Cloud Platform

 Note this setup is not meant for production, only to give you a quick taste of KubeVirt's functionality

 The KubeVirt project publishes ready-to-use images on [Google Storage](https://console.cloud.google.com/storage/browser/kubevirt-button).

 We will assume that you have a Google account with an active payment method or a free trial.
 You also need to make sure that you have a default keypair installed.

-### Step 1: Create a new image
+## Step 1: Create a new image

 From console.cloud.google.com, go to "Compute Engine", "Images" and then click on "Create Image" or click the following [link](https://console.cloud.google.com/compute/imagesAdd?)